 These pages walk the first-time user through services on campus (Engemann Student Health Center, UPC; and Eric Cohen Student Health Center, HSC), and extended services that are covered through their insurance plan.

+The mandatory student health fee funds public health and preventative care for the student community, and underwrites the medical and mental health direct services.
 This semesterly fee (appears on your tuition bill) provides access to primary care (well visits and sick visits) and counseling services at USC Student Health Centers.
-Medical appointments and counseling appointments; health education and promotion; immunizations (additional fee may apply) and other travel-related services; on-site appointments with specialists in dermatology, nutrition, allergy, and reproductive/sexual health are also included at no additional cost.
+Medical appointments and counseling appointments; health education and promotion; immunizations (additional fee may apply) and other travel-related services; on-site appointments with specialists in dermatology, nutrition, allergy, physical therapy, occupational therapy, and reproductive/sexual health are also included at no additional cost.

 Are there any costs other than the student health fee?

 All medical and counseling visits at the campus health centers are included in the fee and there are no additional co-pays.
 Fees may apply for some lab tests, items such as crutches, and immunizations.
 Check the current fee list online for specific charges.